nstutelberg/Projects/sneaker_project.README.md

 This project explores the determinants of the price of luxury sneakers.
 The sneaker resale market was valued at $2 billion in 2019 according to studies done by Statista and Cowen [(Link)](#Links).
 The most popular sneakers to resell are Adidas and Nikes, with Jordans and Yeezys being some of the most popular sneaker models on the market.

 With me being involved in the sneaker reselling market, I wanted to determine what the key factors were for whether a shoe would appreciate or depreciate over time.
 My analysis only focuses on Yeezy 350 v2's so I can control for brand preference and personal taste when it came to a sneakers silhouette.
 This project is a cross-sectional analysis of 9 different models of Yeezys, and I sought out the most influential factors behind an increase or decrease in the price of a sneaker in the after-market.
+The data is pulled directly from https://www.stockx.com, one of the primary sneaker reselling websites for after-market sneakers.

 **In my cross-sectional analysis, the statistical analysis methods I used were:**